[A PDF copy of this webpage is here.]

 • Environment.
 Larson have looked at applying computational and game-theoretic techniques to resource allocation problems arising in wildfire control in Canada.
 Van Beek has partnered with The City of Abbotsford, BC, to optimize the conservation of water resources.
 His system is designed to predict the water consumption at the hourly and daily level using demographic and weather information, and infer where water is consumed (e.g., indoor versus outdoor).

 • Healthcare.
 Cohen has been a member of two different Strategic Networks with a focus on healthcarehSITE (using technology for healthcare solutions) and CANet (focused on heart arrythmia research).
 She has done research on resource allocation in hospital and mass casualty scenarios, as well as ontologies for health care decision making.
 Law is leading a multi-year NSERC-CIHR Collaborative Health Research Project (CHRP) project to design a framework for hybrid machine and human computation to achieve accurate and scalable analysis of human clinical EEG recordings.
 Electroencephalography (EEG), i.e., signals of brain wave activities, is a key tool in the diagnosis of epilepsy and sleep disorders.
+Grossman has studied the use of machine learning for systematic reviews in evidence-based medicine.
+She is beginning to explore the use of machine learning to identify and decrease the impact of medical misinformation on the web; Cohen has explored the value of multiagent trust modeling for coping with healthcare discussion board misinformation as well.

 • Virtual Assistants.
 Poupart has worked on chatbots for automated personalized conversations and spoken dialogue management.
 Hoey’s affective computing research focuses on understanding social and emotional factors in intelligence, building them into artiﬁcial agents, and investigating their interactions in social network and group settings.
 Law is leading a project on teachable robots, and their use in educational settings to enhance student curiosity.
 Yu’s research looks at facilitating individuals or groups to better catalogue their digital life, e.g., extract memorable moments from everyday video recordings.

-• Computational Social SciencE Hoey leads a multinational project funded by the Trans-Atlantic Partnership on social dynamics in online collaborative groups.
+• Computational Social Science.
+Hoey leads a multinational project funded by the Trans-Atlantic Partnership on social dynamics in online collaborative groups.
 The project is producing data-driven theoretical insights into what motivates self-organized collaborations and what determines their success, empirical validation of sociological theory and formal answers to important social science questions about collaboration.

 • Neuroscience.
-Orchard develops on neural learning algorithms that are biologically plausible, to inform our understanding of neuro-cognitive disorders (e.g., Schizophrenia, Autism).
+Orchard develops neural learning algorithms that are biologically plausible, to inform our understanding of neuro-cognitive disorders (e.g., Schizophrenia, Autism).
 He develops neural network architectures that are robust against adversarial or ambiguous inputs.

 • International Development.
 About six billion people live in developing countries, but many of the solutions appropriate for developed countries cannot be applied to the developing world.
 For example, in developed countries, major credit reporting agencies calculate the credit score of customers based on their credit history, but in many emerging markets, the cash economy is more prevalent and many potential customers have no credit history at all.
 (In fact, the World Bank estimates 61% of people in Latin America are outside the formal financial system.)
 Ghodsi is interested in how AI can be adapted for use in the developing world.
 To do so, the AI methods used to address problems in those regions (including problems to do with health, education, the environment, etc.) must take into account the specific limitations of those regions, especially in terms of the availability of computation power, Internet, data, etc. Some examples of this kind of work would include the creation and computation of new economic indicators for emerging markets in the developing world and telemedicine in regions with limited resources.